Albert Ellis: Final years

-"Final wisdom"; 'what works best for you'

-In the 'Final wisdom' chapter of his 2001 book, "Feeling better...", Ellis proposed that people try different tools to see what works best for them.
-"What works best for you may be radically different than what works for other people."

 Autobiographical works

 Most of the books Ellis wrote after inventing REBT had a strong autobiographical element.
 He used anecdotes from his personal life to explain how the insights of REBT occurred to him and how they helped him cope with personal problems such as shyness, anger, and chronic illness.
 He also used anecdotes from client sessions to illustrate how his therapy worked.
 Two of Ellis last books were explicitly autobiographical.
 Rational-Emotive Behavior Therapy: It Works for Me -- It Can Work for You (Prometheus Books, 2004) recounts his early life and crises in an unusually candid way.
 It illustrates the way he handled his problems, at first through philosophy, and later through the application of his emerging therapeutic skills and insights.
 All Out!: An Autobiography (Prometheus Books, 2009) —published after his death—is a more traditional narrative of his life and work (though it also meant to be an inspirational story of the use of rational thinking in self-help).